JaisonBrooks/harmonize/README.md

 Ladies and Gents, i present you with **Harmonize**

 ***Harmonize***, is a script that helps organize your photos, videos, music, documents and more.
-It's flexible INPUT / EXPORT arguments are easy to use and give you the ability to let Harmonize either do the moving and organizing for you or organize where and how you want it to.
+It's flexible INPUT / OUPUT arguments allow you to organize files to and from quickly.
+With simple file type keyboards, you can easily move specific type of files.
+Or even just allow Harmonize to do ALL the moving and organizing for you.

 !WARNING!
-This script is very alpha and could result in overwritten files, script execution errors, bugs, random explosions and more.
-You have been warned!
+This script is alpha and could result in overwritten files, file corruption, script execution errors, bugs, random explosions and more.
+You have been warned! and by using this tool, you agree that I AM NOT responsible for lost or damange to your files.

 ### Setup
 * Clone the Repo